 - 2 eggs

 - In a large pot, add 1 tablespoon olive oil and heat over medium heat.
 Add garlic and one pinch red pepper flakes; sauté about 1 minute, until just starting to brown.
 Add canned tomatoes and their liquid, 3 cups vegetable broth, chopped basil, ½ teaspoon kosher salt and ¼ teaspoon fresh ground black pepper.
 Bring to a boil.
 Reduce heat and simmer about 7 to 8 minutes.

 - Meanwhile, in a medium bowl, combine 1 cup ricotta cheese, 1 cup Parmesan cheese, 2 eggs, 1 ⅓ cup flour, 1 teaspoon kosher salt, and ½ teaspoon fresh ground pepper.
 Stir until a dough forms.
 Roll the dumplings into small balls (about 48).
-After the soup has simmered, place the dumplings in the soup and cook about 2 minutes until cooked through.
+After the soup has simmered, place the dumplings in the soup and cook until solid, 5 to 10 minutes.

 - Thinly slice (chiffonade) a few extra basil leaves, and grate some Parmesan cheese.
 Serve the soup warm garnished with basil and Parmesan.